SeanCBlue652/Project_1/documentation/ReadMe.txt

 8. when you click once on the left board, it turns red, which indicates that it is a hit.
 If you click on the red dot, it turns gray, which indicates as a miss.
 Incase you messed up.

+    8.a) To select the special feature, push the Triple Shot button, which lets you fire three times in one turn

 9. on the right side board, clicking on white dot on a ship leaves you with a hit (red). and clicking on the ocean area, leaves you with a grey(miss).

 10. When your ship has been sunk, the GM will notify you through a pop up box on the browser.